foxBMS/foxbms-2/docs/general/safety/safety.rst

     Electrolyte may cause irritation or intoxication and lead to death or threaten your health.
 Hydrofluoric acid (HF) or phosphane (PH\ :sub:`3`\ ) might develop.
 Wear eye protection and gloves while working with electrolyte.
-Regard material safety data sheet (MSDS) from the battery cell manufacturer.
+Regard material safety datasheet (MSDS) from the battery cell manufacturer.

 .. danger::